 Appreciative Inquiry (AI) is a transformative approach that focuses on leveraging an organization’s strengths rather than fixing its weaknesses.

-It is a powerful tool for organizational change and development, which emphasizes the positive aspects of an organization’s culture, processes, and structures.
+It is a powerful tool for organizational change and development, emphasizing the positive aspects of an organization’s culture, processes, and structures.

 Background Overview of Appreciative Inquiry